junhsss/einorm/README.md

 Einorm("b h n d", "d", "h", h=16, d=64)  # num_heads=16, head_dim=64
 ```

-Here, `Einorm` normalizes given tensor using per-head statistics and parameters.
+Here, `Einorm` normalizes over the last dimension using per-head statistics and parameters.

 It differs from the following, where `Einorm` normalizes over `h` and `d` dimensions using the same statistics and parameters: